Joshynaldo/Joshynaldo/README.md

 ## About Me

-I am a beginner in programming, currently learning the ropes of Python, Java, and JavaScript.
-I am passionate about technology and excited to embark on this journey to enhance my coding skills and contribute to the developer community.
+I am a beginner in programming.
+I am passionate about technology and want to make some Projects.

 ## Languages and Tools

-- 🌱 **Learning:** Python, Java, JavaScript
+- 🌱 **Learning:** Python

 ## Goals

 - 📚 Continuously improve my programming skills
-- 💻 Work on interesting projects and collaborate with other developers
 - 🌐 Contribute to open-source projects
--  Starting to get consistent